Otakuprimchoco/Comp4511_group02/README.md

 # Comp4511_group02

 ## To Lavanya:
-- using iphone12
+- using iphone12 (ios simulator)
 - please run both npm install and expo install
 - starting page is in App.js
-- User details are: email: User1@email.com password: Password
+- Main User details are: email: User1@email.com | password: Password

+If you are finding errors it is most likely cause expo is saving the state so please just reset the current simulator (this is due to user authentication being in use)

+## To Team:
 ---

 PLS KEEP NODE JS at Version 14.18.1